WE WILL BE CLOSED from DEC 17, 2025 to Jan 2, 2026 . Order before december 5th to ensure delivery by christmas!

 What do I get back?

 You tell us your preferred format.
-Our standard pricing assumes a 100GB USB-C stick.
-We also offer digital uploads to your photo service of choice.
-Negatives and video tapes will be organized to align to the sequence of the digital files and placed into protective sleeves.
+Our standard pricing assumes includes a USB stick.
+We also offer digital uploads to your photo service of choice and digital downloads.

 How much does it cost?

-Depending on the service, our prices start at 35 cents an image.
+Depending on the service, our prices start at 20 cents an image.
 Children's artwork is $1. $20 per videotape. $25 per hard-drive. $5 per CD/DVD/Floppy.
+Reels are 20 cents a foot.
+There is a $5 service charge on orders under $25.

 Do you keep a backup of my files?